Proton Pass File Attachments: Secure Encrypted Storage

 Illustration of a Proton Pass vault item displaying attached files such as documents and images.

-Secure file attachments are available on paid Proton Pass plans, including:
+File attachments are available on paid Proton Pass plans, including:

 • Pass Plus